Are you experiencing tongue pain? If so, your tongue might be trying to tell you something surprising about your health.

-If your burning tongue symptom is also accompanied by white patches on your tongue, red and purple patches on your body and thinning nails speak to your gp as this could be a sign of Lichen planus.
+If your burning tongue symptom is also accompanied by white patches on your tongue, red and purple patches on your body and thinning nails speak to your doctor as this could be a sign of Lichen planus.

-A burning tongue is also one of the lesser known symptoms of the perimenopause too.
+A burning tongue is also one of the lesser-known symptoms of the perimenopause too.
 This effects around four in ten women who are menopausal.

-Treat it!
-Make sure you're drinking plenty of water, cut down on acidic drinks and visit your doctor for a blood test to find out if you should be taking additional vitamin supplements.
+How to treat it: Make sure you're drinking plenty of water, cut down on acidic drinks and visit your doctor for a blood test to find out if you should be taking additional vitamin supplements.

 5. White patches on tongue

-It could mean: you are at risk of oral cancer
+It could mean: You are at risk of oral cancer.

 Small, white patches on tongues can be caused by a condition called Leukoplakia.
 Leukoplakia is not a form of cancer but it does increase your risk of developing oral cancer.

 Smoking is the most common cause of Leukoplakia, but other irritants can trigger it too, such as rough, uneven teeth, injury to the side of the cheek from biting, chewing tobacco and inflammatory conditions of the body.

 Leukoplakia often goes away on it's own, but in 5-17% of cases it can develop into oral cancer, so it's always best to get it checked out by your dentist or doctor if you have concerns.